samvera-labs/clover-iiif/README.md

 [**Demo**](https://samvera-labs.github.io/clover-iiif/)

-Clover IIIF is a UI component that renders a multicanvas IIIF item viewer intended for `Video` and `Sound` content resources with basic pan-zoom support for `Image` via OpenSeadragon.
+Clover IIIF is a UI component that renders a multicanvas IIIF item viewer for `Video` and `Sound` content resources with pan-zoom support for `Image` via OpenSeadragon.
 Provide a [IIIF Presentation](https://iiif.io/api/presentation/3.0/) manifest and the component:

 - Renders a multi-canvas _Video_, _Sound_, and _Image_ viewer
 - Renders thumbnails as navigation between canvases